anthonybeckett/c-sharp-notes/README.md

 # Next we just need to add a reference from the Application layer to the Domain layer
 dotnet add ./src/CleanArchitecture.Application reference ./src/CleanArchitecture.Domain

+# Last, we will add a reference from Infrastrcture to ther Presentation Layer.
+# The main reason for this is to access the DependencyInjection.cs file we will create later.
+dotnet add ./src/CleanArchitecture.Api reference ./src/CleanArchitecture.Infrastructure

 # Now we add a solution and add all our projects
 dotnet new sln --name "CleanArchitecture"